 Figure R.14.
 Transport of 3GPP L2 frame of target interface via the co-located 3GPP-SFF/MME using the logical connection at the MICF, showing (a) the MICLSAP and MICSAP, and (b) the resulting protocol stack.

-The SRCF interfaces with the TCP or UDP / IP layer through the Media Independent Control Service Access Point (MICSAP).
+The SR-MIHF interfaces with the TCP or UDP / IP layer through the Media Independent Control Service Access Point (MICSAP).
 The source WiMAX link enables the TCP or UDP / IP connection between the MN and the WiMAX network, which may then connect to the 3GPP network through the Internet or the WiMAX CSN.
-Therefore single radio handover control (SRC) frames may be exchanged between the SRCF in the MN and the SRCF in the 3GPP-Proxy GW/MME and/or the 3GPP eNB in the 3GPP network using TCP or UDP / IP transport.
+Therefore single radio handover control (SRC) frames may be exchanged between the SR-MIHF in the MN and the SR-MIHF in the 3GPP-Proxy GW/MME and/or the 3GPP eNB in the 3GPP network using TCP or UDP / IP transport.

-The SRCF also interfaces with the link-layer (L2) through the media independent control link-layer service access point (MICLSAP).
-An L2 frame is encapsulated with a SRCF header to constitute a SRC frame, which is exchanged between the MN and the target 3GPP eNB or the co-located 3GPP-Proxy GW/MME.
+The SR-MIHF also interfaces with the link-layer (L2) through the media independent control link-layer service access point (MICLSAP).
+An L2 frame is encapsulated with a SR-MIHF header to constitute a SRC frame, which is exchanged between the MN and the target 3GPP eNB or the co-located 3GPP-Proxy GW/MME.

 It is required that the Information Repository need to know the IP address of the 3GPP-Proxy GW/MME, so that the MN and the 3GPP-Proxy GW/MME can exchange SRC frames using TCP or UDP / IP transport.
 However, it may or may not be practical for MN to know the IP address of the target 3GPP eNB.

-If the MN knows the IP address of the target 3GPP eNB, it will send the SRC frame to the SRCF in the target 3GPP eNB using TCP or UDP / IP transport.
+If the MN knows the IP address of the target 3GPP eNB, it will send the SRC frame to the SR-MIHF in the target 3GPP eNB using TCP or UDP / IP transport.

 If the MN does not know the IP address of the target 3GPP eNB, it will need at least something, such as the link-layer address, to identify the target 3GPP eNB.
-The SRC frame is first sent as the payload of a TCP or UDP / IP packet destined to the collocated 3GPP-Proxy GW/MME as described in Clause 11.4.3.
+The SRC frame is first sent as the payload of a TCP or UDP / IP packet destined to the collocated 3GPP-Proxy GW/MME as described in Section 12.
 The SRC frame contains information for the target 3GPP network to identify the target 3GPP eNB.
 The co-located 3GPP-Proxy GW/MME will find out the IP address of the target 3GPP eNB and use this address as the destination address of a TCP or UDP / IP packet containing the SRC frame as payload to forward to the target 3GPP eNB.